Chenkai-Wang/ILSR_study_materials/README.md

 # ILSR_study_materials

-These are materials associated with the book "an introduction to statistial learning"
+These are materials associated with the book "an introduction to statistial learning".

+I will file all the materials by chapters.
+If time permts, I will give the answers to the problems left in each chapter.

+Your commits are welcome!